wreck888/wreck888/README.md

  Welcome!

  I'm a full stack web developer and designer!
 My focus is to create aesthetically beautiful websites that everyone can enjoy.
+ Currently a student at BloomTech Institute of Technology.
+A tech enthusiast with strong technical and programming skills.
+With   Reactjs, Redux, Javascript, HTML, CSS, SQL, Jest, Knexjs, Cypress, RESTful API, Nodejs, and JSON knowledge.

  Contact: https://www.linkedin.com/in/danny-chui/

 <!--